 Nancy is a graduate of Wellesley College (BA), Columbia University (MA), and Indiana University (Ph.D).
 Her awards include two fellowships from the National Foundation for the Humanities.
 She is currently a member of the Women’s History Advisory Committee at the New York Historical Society, a lecturer on historiography and historical methods in the Gilder-Lehrman Institute of American History (2017), and a Research Scholar in the History department, Barnard College, Columbia University.
+She is working on a study of educator Virginia Crocheron Gildersleeve, dean of Barnard College, 1911-1947.

 American Women in the 1920's